Waterloo campaign: Ligny through Wavre to Waterloo: French main army divides

 The Prussian's main line of retreat was still unknown to the French.
 Napoleon believed the Prussians were retreating toward Namur and Liège, and to a line on the Meuse.
 From there, the Prussians could threaten the right flank of a French advance on Brussels.
 Grouchy believed pursuit was not worthwhile as the Prussians were now many hours ahead of the French, having started to retreat at 22:00 the previous night; he could not convince Napoleon to allow him to go to Quatre Bras with the main French army.

 Once arrangements with Grouchy were complete, Napoleon ordered the army at Marbais to advance.
 5th Light Cavalry Division acted as vanguard, and the French reached Quatre Bras at about 14:00.
 By that time, the infantry of the Anglo-allied army had crossed the Dyle and were retreating along high road to Brussels.
 The French engaged the covering Anglo-allied cavalry.

 Prussian rearguard retreats to Mont-Saint-Guibert

 French movement through Byre toward Quatre Bras was observed by Sohr's Prussian I/II Corps rearguard.
 Sohr retained a cavalry brigade, which was held to the rear of Tilly.
-Shortly afterward, the Prussians began slowly pulling back to Mont-Saint-Guibert in response to the approach of French dragoons from Exelmans' II Cavalry Corps.
+Shortly afterwards, the Prussians began slowly pulling back to Mont-Saint-Guibert in response to the approach of French dragoons from Exelmans' II Cavalry Corps.
 The French skirmishers slowed the Prussians by forcing them to take frequent precautions against attack; the French abandoned the chase as night fell.
 Ledebur's IV Corps rearguard was waiting at Mont-Saint-Guibert when Sohr's detachment arrived in the evening of 17 June; Ledebur passed on orders to defend the defile.